casper-network/docs-redux/docs/developers/json-rpc/types_chain.md

 ## TransactionV1

+[This is not up to date, actually I think that this whole document isn't]

 A unit of work sent by a client to the network, which when executed can cause global state to be altered.

 Required Parameters: